rwash/rwash.github.io/cv.md

 ### Invited Talks

 * Rick Wash, "Cybersecurity Gossip: Using Stories to Improve Security Decisions."
+At "Univeristy of Pittsburg, School of Computing and Information".
+(2018)
+* Rick Wash, "Cybersecurity Gossip: Using Stories to Improve Security Decisions."
 At "Univeristy of Maryland, iSchool".
 (2018)
 * Rick Wash, "The Role of Human Decisions in Computer Security Systems."
 At *Penn State University, College of Information Sciences and Technology".
 (2018)
 * Rick Wash, "Cybersecurity Gossip: Using Stories to Improve Security Decisions."
 At the *U.S. Federal Trade Commission*.
 (2017)